Law of Cuba: People's popular courts

 In the early 1960s, People's Popular Courts were set up, whose goal, according to Castro, was to correct antisocial behavior "not with sanctions in the traditional style, but rather with measures that would have a profound educational spirit".
 First established in the rural areas of the country, more than 2,200 such courts existed by the end of the 1960s.
-These courts' proceedings were opened to the public in an effort to maximize their effect.
+These courts' proceedings were made public to maximize their impact.
 The courts were criticized for overlapping with the jurisdiction of other courts and for inconsistent application of the law.

 Institutionalization (mid-1970s-late 1980s)

-Need for new legal system
+Need for a new legal system

-As the 1960s drew to a close, the most radical phase of the revolution had passed and internal counter-revolution had been suppressed.
-The Cuban government sought to institutionalize the Revolution.
+As the 1960s drew to a close, the most radical phase of the revolution had passed, and internal counter-revolution had been suppressed.
+The Cuban government sought to institutionalize the revolution.
 Key to this was the creation of a new legal system.

 1973 Reforms

 In 1973, the Cuban Council of Ministers approved a structure for the new legal system, abolishing the People's Popular Courts and the Revolutionary Courts.
 In the place of the old legal system, a court system was established with four levels of jurisdiction: Base, District, Provincial, and National (Supreme Court).
 The Supreme Court was given appellate jurisdiction over four distinct areas of law: civil/administrative, criminal, state security, and military.
-The reforms of 1973 also saw the end of private legal practice, and all lawyers who continued to provide legal services were required to join legal collectives, known as bufetes colectivos.
+The reforms of 1973 also ended private legal practice, and all lawyers who continued to provide legal services were required to join legal collectives, known as bufetes colectivos.
 Also included in the reforms was the creation of "lay judges", who served alongside professional judges and kept alive the popular spirit of the People's Courts.
 These reforms were criticized on the basis that many judges appointed to serve on these courts were incompetent and that the courts were not administered well.

 Constitution of 1976 and socialist legality

-In 1976, Cuba formally institutionalized the revolution with the adoption of a new constitution, which provided that the legal system be based on the principle of socialist legality.
+In 1976, Cuba formally institutionalized the revolution by adopting a new constitution, which provided that the legal system be based on the principle of socialist legality.
 In constructing its legal system, Cuba looked to the countries of the Socialist Bloc for blueprints.
-The principle of socialist legality, as articulated by Cuban jurists, is that the role of the law is to create social stability while simultaneously furthering the development of the socialist society through change in Cuban political culture.
+The principle of socialist legality, as articulated by Cuban jurists, is that the role of the law is to create social stability while simultaneously advancing the development of the socialist society by changing Cuban political culture.
 As a guiding principle, socialist legality is explicitly transformative: its stated purpose is to transform society.
 This transformative principle penetrates to the heart of the law and has guided the development of Cuban Law since the mid-1970s.
 The explicit transformative principle of socialist legality sets it apart from the civil law and the common law legal systems, whose underlying principles are based on existing statute and custom, respectively.